 Education opportunities have always been available for those who want to pursue them.
 But many Americans are not as interested anymore because they don’t see the point: why should they bother with schooling when it’s hard to get a job?

-The number of people participating in higher Level of Education in USA has gone down, and fewer students are graduating than ever before.
+The number of people participating in higher has gone down, and fewer students are graduating than ever before.
 It’s not worth it to take out student loans if there aren’t any jobs or careers waiting at the end.
 83% say the country needs stricter limits on how much parents spend on their child’s education each year.

 The competition from other countries